sidnarsipur/GroupForGood/README.md

 We then employed InterSystem's IRIS Vector Search to create embeddings from each charity’s mission statement and stored these embeddings in our Firestore database.

 Once logged in, user have the option to either join an existing group or create a new one.
-When a group is ready to look for a charity to donate to, our Flask-based Python backend identifies the most relevant transactions for each group member.
-It then sends only the text embeddings of these transaction descriptions to the database, ensuring privacy.
-Using K-Means clustering on the generated vectors, we identify the most common transaction vector within the group.
+When a group is ready to look for a charity to donate to, our Flask-based Python backend uses a classifier to identify the most relevant transactions for each group member.
+Using K-Means clustering on the embeddings of each transaction, we can then identify the most common transaction vector for a group.

-We then query our IRIS Vector database to find the most relevant nonprofits then returning these nonprofits to the group.
+We then query our IRIS Vector database to find the most relevant nonprofits against that vector, finding the best match for the entire group.